From the Blue Rock State Park's website:

 Decades of careful forest management and protection practices have transformed formerly low-quality farmland into one of Ohio's most beautiful and productive forests.
 The 4,578-acre Blue Rock State Forest, located in Muskingum County, features a fire tower and 26 miles of bridle trails.

-Eric McFadden, WD8RIF, visited Blue Rock State Park on a brilliantly sunny, very windy day, arriving at the park's swim-beach and camp store parking area at about 1520 UTC.
+Following an activation of Muskingum River State Park at nearby Rokeby Lock and Dam #8 (link), Eric McFadden, WD8RIF, visited Blue Rock State Park on a cool, gray day that threatened rain, arriving at the park at about 1530 UTC.
 Eric was accompanied by his little dog Theo.
 Because Blue Rock State Park is enclosed within Blue Rock State Park, this activation qualified as a "two-fer" within the POTA program.

-Upon arrival, Eric parked his car away from other vehicles in the parking area, walked Theo and took photos, and then deployed his 28½' wire vertical on a Jackite 31' telescoping fiberglass mast and drive-on mount.
-Because of strong winds, he set up his KX3 inside the car.
-Eric was on the air at 1537 UTC.
+Finding the Blue Rock State Park swim-beach and camp-store parking area to be nearly empty, Eric parked his car, walked Theo, and then deployed his 28½' wire vertical on a Jackite 31' telescoping fiberglass mast and drive-on mount and, because of the threat of rain, he set up his KX3 inside the car.
+Eric was on the air at 1543 UTC.

-As at his most recent visit to this location in Blue Rock State Park, Eric found he had good cell-signal, and he was able to spot himself on POTA Spots (link) and to use POTA Spots to identify possible park-to-park (P2P) QSO opportunities.
+At his previous visit to this location in Blue Rock State Park, Eric had found he had poor cell-signal, so he was surprised this time to find he had good enough cell-signal to allow him to spot himself on POTA Spots (link) and to use POTA Spots to identify possible park-to-park (P2P) QSO opportunities.
+Because he hadn't expected to have cell-signal, Eric had previously announced his activation on POTA Spots and had arranged for his friends K8RAT and K4SWL to watch for him on the Reverse Beacon Network (RBN, link).

-Eric began operations by checking POTA Spots for P2P QSO opportunities and at 1538 UTC he completed a P2P QSO on 40m with K8RLE who was activating Lake Interstate State Game Land (K-6715) in Michigan.
+Eric finished his activation by checking POTA Spots for P2P QSO opportunities and at 1616 UTC, he made a P2P QSO on 40m with W2NR who was activating Wapack National Wildlife Refuge (K-0451) in New Hampshire.

-In all, Eric made sixteen QSOs, including two P2P QSOs, in about thirty minutes.
+In all, Eric made twenty-four QSOs, including three P2P QSOs, in about fifty minutes.
 All of Eric's QSOs were CW and were made with five watts output.

 Eric also submitted his log for Blue Rocks State Park, KFF-1936, to the World Wide Flora and Fauna in Amateur Radio (WWFF; link) program.